 Public Health aims to prevent the spread of disease and to work with community partners to create healthy environments.

 Public Health Sudbury & Districts has many teams that work to deliver public health programs and services.
-The Environmental Health Division works to provide, protect and promote healthy environments.
+The Health Protection Division works to provide, protect and promote healthy environments.

-Some of the programs and services delivered under the Environmental Health Division include:
+Some of the programs and services delivered under the Health Protection Division include:

 - air quality